JaswanthDarapaneni/login_form/README.md

 #### The backend is hosted in the render in free tair,
 <br>

 <p>It might not work sometime due to long inactivity of server.
-It should work gitting api, 59sec delay, based on render guildlines for free tair.</p>
+It should work hitting api, 59sec delay, based on render guildlines for free tair.</p>

 <br>